dflemin3/turf/docs/whitepaper.md

 ### Negative Binomial with Groups

-The third model we consider is similar in structure to the model considered in **Section 1.2**, but here, we assume that teams' attacking and defensive abilities are be We again model the home and away points in the $i^{th}$ game, $y_{h,i}$ and $y_{a,i}$, respectively, are modeled as conditionally-independent Negative Binomial random variables.
+The third model we consider is similar in structure to the model considered in **Section 1.2**, but here, we assume that teams' attacking and defensive abilities are a weighted average of contributions from good, average, and bad skill groups with some group membership.
+We again model the home and away points in the $i^{th}$ game, $y_{h,i}$ and $y_{a,i}$, respectively, are modeled as conditionally-independent Negative Binomial random variables.
 This model is given by,

 $$y_{h,i} | \theta_{h,i} \sim \mathrm{NB}(\theta_{h,i}, \alpha_h)$$